bruteai/ICKit/README.md

 ## Preprocessor

-Run "Preproccesor.py" to prepcrocess your images
+Run "Preproccesor.py" to preprocess your images

 ## Models